 3. Late Submission of Claims

 Delayed claim submission is one of the most recurring reasons for claim denials.
-A delay in claim submission can disrupt the entire revenue cycle process, thus delaying the full payment process.
-It greatly hits the revenue of a practice and can create a lot of hassles.
-Remember, late submission of claims can make your already complex revenue management process even more difficult.
+A delay in claim submission can disrupt the entire revenue cycle management process, thus delaying the full payment process.
+It greatly hits the revenue of practice and can create a lot of hassles.
+Remember, late submission of claims can make your already complex revenue cycle management process even more difficult.
 Therefore, it’s better to submit your claims within the given time frame to avoid unnecessary trouble.

 4. Inefficient denial management